dafneb/AzureRedTeamByPowershell/README.md

 It will also try to read the content of the website and check if it contains any references to storage accounts or blob containers.

-Results could be found at file: "./case/$CaseName/storageaccounts.csv"
+Results could be found at file: "./case/$CaseName/storageaccounts.csv" Results could be used as input for the script [test-storageaccounts.ps1](#test-storageaccountsps1).

 #### Requirements